Deaadman/UniversalTweaks/PatchNotes.md

 	- Something similar happens with the `ico` expect it's through a harmony patch.
 <br></br>
 - Added a `FirstPersonHandedness.cs` script.
-	- Currently it switches the scale of `x` to either `1` or `-1` based on which setting is chosen.
+	- Currently it switches the scale of `x` of the rig to either `1` or `-1` based on which setting is chosen.
 	- While it sort of works, some animations doesn't work properly so it's marked as `experimental`.
 <br></br>
 - Added a `Settings.cs` script.
-	- Setting to enable / disable the breath effect.
-	- Setting to switch between left and right handed (experimental).
-<br></br>
-- Added a `DisplayMetrics.cs` script.
-	- Contains two methods `Initialize` and `Update`, both are just currently dummy methods as they don't do anything right now.
-<br></br>
-- Added a `UserInterfaceUtilities.cs` script.
-	- Contains a bunch of methods to easily setup `GameObjects`, `UILabels` and `UISprites`.
+	- Lots of settings were added in here for certain tweaks.

 ### Changed / Updated:
 - Changed the entire solution structure of this mod to this: